raspberrypilearning/sense-hat-random-sparkles/en/step_3.md

 + If you do not have a Sense HAT, you could create the project using the Sense HAT emulator.

 [[[rpi-sensehat-emulator]]]

+*NOTE:* If you are using a Sense HAT, you will be using IDLE for your code.
+If you are using the Sense HAT emulator, you will be using Trinket.
+Keep in mind that depending on which you are using, there may be some differences in the colour of the text highlighting.